 Boston is known as a center of education and culture with a multitude of educational resources at your fingertips.
 No matter the course, you’ll experience a buzzing campus filled with fellow bright, ambitious, energetic students.

-Just like a college student, students share a dorm room with roommates and use a common bathroom.
+Students live at Simmons University.
+Students share a dorm room in Morse Hall with roommates and use a common bathroom.
 Floors are gender-segregated and rooms contain an extra-long twin size bed, desks, drawers, mirror and a closet.

 Your Resident Advisor (RA) will live on your hall to create a community, provide support, plan activities and help you get the most out of your stay in Boston.
 Other members of the Summer Springboard staff also live on campus and are available to support students and tackle emergencies, 24 hours a day.